git-moss/DrivenByMoss-Documentation/Akai/Akai-Fire.md

 ## Pad Modes

 The play and sequencer modes are selected with the **Step**, **Note** and **Drum** buttons.
-All of the three buttons have two modes.
+All of the three buttons have two modes (except DRUM has three).
 Press the button again when selected to call up the second mode.
 The buttons can also be used in combination with Shift and have then the following functions:

 * **Shift+Step** - Toggle Accent on/off.
 If enabled, the velocity of the pads is ignored and the accent value, which can be configured in the settings, is used instead.